-WordPress is known to be the most frequently used CMS on the web.
-Nowadays, 28.5% of websites are built on this platform and 40% of the Internet is powered by it.
+WordPress is known to be the most frequently used content management system (CMS) on the web.
+Nowadays, 39.6% of websites (+13% Y2Y) are built on this platform and 40% of the Internet is powered by it.
 But why is it so popular and is WordPress good if you need a reliable website for your business?

-Originally, WordPress was built like a platform for blogging.
+Originally, WordPress was built to be a platform for blogging.
 In the very beginning, when you install WordPress, the basic function available to you are adding new posts, sharing them via social media and creating the static pages.
 This native functionality is enough for blog like this or simple company websites.
 But if you want to develop the custom and functional web platform you have to forget about using WordPress for a business website.
 We have gathered some crucial information proving our point, so don’t wait up and dive into this blog post right away!

 WordPress itself together with different platforms like Envato Market or Template Monster offers a great variety of website’s designs called Themes.
 Theme is a front-end styling of your website, which is installed into your WordPress account.
 It contains color scheme, widget locations, page templates (layouts), fonts and other stylistic details.
-Generally, free themes propose simple design and limited functionality and premium themes include more features together with stylish design.
+Generally, free wordpress themes propose simple design and limited functionality and premium themes include more features together with stylish design.

 The strong point of such themes is low price and the possibility to start even without paying any money and hiring a designer.